 This will keep your savings out-of-sight, and make you less likely to use it for something other than an emergency.

-If you’re looking for a great savings account, you can check out our recommended savings account here.
+If you’re looking for a great savings account, check out our recommended personal finance tools.

 Credit cards can turn a few seemingly innocent shopping trips into years of financial misery.

 After all, they allow you to spend money you don’t have, and they charge extremely high interest rates.

 So do yourself a favor and eliminate this obstacle altogether.

 Without a credit card, it won’t even be possible for you to spend money you don’t have.
 Instead, you’ll be limited to the cash in your pocket (or in your checking account).

 By eliminating this potential source of financial strain, you and your spouse will be much better off.

 You won’t have to worry about whether you can afford to pay off your credit cards every month because you’ll have paid for every item in your budget with cash.